mgraschevalier/WoSIT/README.md

 # WoSIT (Workflow Script Interpreter Tool)

 **WoSIT** is an automation tool made to replace **make** in many instances.
 It is written in pure Python and is built to ease integration of other Python scripts in automation workflows.
-This repository uses mainly **WoSIT** (building applications, generating configurations, tests automation, ...), except some legacy code still making use of **make** and Makefiles.

-Much like **make** makes use of **Makefiles**, **WoSIT** automation workflow is based around files describing the tasks to execute called **buildconfig.py**.
+## Using WoSIT
+Similarly to Makefiles, WoSIT's way of describing automation workflows is through **buildconfig.py** files.
 Those are Python files, and as such allow for the use of the full scripting capabilities offered by Python and its packages.
 This fact makes it closer to **generating** automation workflows based on the given script, compared to make which uses workflows **descriptions**.

-## Using WoSIT
-Similarly to Makefiles, WoSIT's way of describing automation workflows is through **buildconfig.py** files.

 ### Basic Usage

 Executing a WoSIT workflow is as simple as typing `wosit` in a directory where a `buildconfig.py` file is present.
-By default WoSIT will execute the `all` rule.
+By default, WoSIT will execute the `all` rule.

 Similarly to Make, parallel execution can be achieved with the -j flag followed by the maximum number of processes to use.